Purchase of apartments on foreign markets

 Batumi – Subtropical Pearl on the Black Sea

-Batumi is a place that impresses at first sight and is considered one of the best places to invest in commercial and residential facilities.
+Batumi is a place that impresses at first sight and is considered one of the best places to invest in commercial and residential properties.
 This coastal capital of Adjara combines the Orient and the West, creating a unique atmosphere.

 What makes Batumi magical for investors:

-• Architecture – from nineteenth-century tenement houses to futuristic skyscrapers designed by world-famous architects
+- Architecture – from nineteenth-century tenement houses to futuristic skyscrapers designed by world-famous architects

-• Botanical Garden – one of the largest in the world, with plants from all continents
+- Botanical Garden – one of the largest in the world, with plants from all continents

-Tbilisi – the city of a thousand faces
+Tbilisi – The City of a Thousand Faces

 Districts with a unique character:

-• Abanotubani – a district of sulphur baths, where traditional domes create an otherworldly landscape
+- Abanotubani – a district of sulphur baths, where traditional domes create an otherworldly landscape

-• Vake – an elegant district with a wide boulevard and luxury shops
+- Vake – an elegant district with a wide boulevard and luxury shops

-• Saburtalo – a modern district with a developed infrastructure
+- Saburtalo – a modern district with a developed infrastructure

 Wine Regions – Kakheti and Investments in Tradition

 This Caucasian country is the homeland of wine – the winemaking tradition here dates back 8000 years!
-Wine regions are not only places of wine production, but also extraordinary destinations offering unique investment opportunities.
+Wine regions are not only places of wine production, but also unusual destinations offering unique investment opportunities.

 Attractions of the region:

-• Sighnaghi – the "city of love" with romantic streets and views of the Alazani Valley
+- Sighnaghi – the "city of love" with romantic streets and views of the Alazani Valley

-• Tsinandali – the palace of Prince Alexander Chavchavadze with a historical park
+- Tsinandali – the palace of Prince Alexander Chavchavadze with a historical park

-• Bodbe – St. Nino's Monastery with a miraculous spring
+- Bodbe – St. Nino's Monastery with a miraculous spring

 Mountain resorts – the alpine atmosphere of the Caucasus